-Child's Name
+Pupil's name:

-Known Protected characteristics (race, gender, disability, religion)
+Pupil's known protected characteristics: (sex, race, disability, religion or belief, gender)

-Name of staff member reporting the incident
+Name of staff member reporting the incident:

-Date
+Date:

 Where did the incident take place?

 When did the incident take place?

 What happened?

 Who was involved?

 What actions were taken, including any sanctions?

-Is any follow-up action needed, if so give details
+Is any follow-up action needed?
+If so, give details

-People informed of incident
+People informed of the incident (staff, governors, parents/carers):